 - Compared to other pre-column derivatisation methods, the preparation of the samples is faster.
 The reaction of ninhydrin with amino acids is specific and does not yield multiple derivatives, which can render the quantification more difficult and less accurate in the case of pre-column detection methods.

-- This method is also superior than the Kjeldahl and Dumas methods, which are unable to detect non-protein nitrogen from proteinogenic nitrogen, and as a result this amino acid analysis method does not give false high readings.
+- This method is also superior to the Kjeldahl and Dumas methods, which are unable to detect non-protein nitrogen from proteinogenic nitrogen, and as a result, this amino acid analysis method does not give falsely high readings.

 - This method can also be performed as part of a quality control step to determine the net weight of a peptide obtained by custom peptide synthesis since synthesised peptides purified by reversed-phase HPLC contain a certain amount of residual water and salts.